Tintenklecks/Bio-Focussed-Reading-SwiftUI-Class/README.md

 # Bionic-Reading-SwiftUI-Class
-This is a SwiftUI implementation of the Bionic Reading algorithm.
+This is a simple SwiftUI implementation of the Bionic Reading(R) algorithm.
+It is based on the fact that emphasized text attracts your eye more.
+By emphasizing the beginning of important words (and sparing out fillers like and or ...) the reading speed increases drastically